 “God reigns over the nations; God is seated on his holy throne” (Psalm 47:8).

-Wendy is the director of advancement for St. Lucas, Bay View, WI.
-Prior to that, she served as vice president of development and communications for HOPE Christian Schools.
+Wendy is an independent consultant.
+Previously, she served as the director of advancement for St. Lucas, Bay View, WI, and vice president of development and communications for HOPE Christian Schools.
 In that role, Wendy built both departments from scratch and led the network’s fundraising and external communications activities.
 HOPE gave birth to Educational Enterprises, EAGLE College Preparatory Schools, and Compass Educational Programs, and Wendy ran communications for those organizations as well.

 Wendy was a vice president at Fleishman-Hillard, an international public relations agency.
 Some of her clients included Harley-Davidson, McDonald’s, BMO Harris Bank, and Briggs & Stratton.
 Her work has earned awards from several professional organizations, including a Silver Anvil from the Public Relations Society of America—the industry’s highest honor.